PierreGode/HuginnESP/README.md

 ### Option 1 — Web flasher (easiest, no toolchain)

 The fastest way to flash a stock build is the browser-based installer at **<https://pierregode.github.io/HuginnESP/>**.
-It is built on [ESP Web Tools](https://esphome.github.io/esp-web-tools/) and serves prebuilt merged images for both supported boards (`esp32s3box`, `esp32c5`) — these are produced by [.github/workflows/deploy-flasher.yml](.github/workflows/deploy-flasher.yml) on every push to `main`.
+It is built on [ESP Web Tools](https://esphome.github.io/esp-web-tools/) and serves prebuilt merged images for both supported boards (`esp32s3box`, `esp32c5`)

 Requirements:
 - A Chromium-based browser on desktop (Chrome, Edge, or Opera).
 Web Serial is required and is not available in Firefox or Safari.